Force feedback for MSFS and X-Plane.

 The App

-The same clean, modern interface on Windows and Linux.
+The same clean, modern interface on Windows, Linux, and macOS.

 Dashboard